rlc hello world

 return 0

-Precondition checkability means that the framework owning the main loop can check if the user inputs are valid.
+Precondition checkability means the framework that owns the main loop can proactively validate user inputs—without embedding logic directly into the action function.

 import string